 As GSEs, the FHLBanks are organized under the authority of the FHLBank Act and governed by U.S. federal laws and regulations as adopted and applied by the FHFA.
 Congress could amend the FHLBank Act or other statutes in ways that significantly affect the rights and obligations of the FHLBanks or the manner in which the FHLBanks carry out their mission and business operations.
-New or modified legislation enacted by Congress or changes in the statutory or regulatory requirements applied or imposed by the FHFA or other financial services regulators could result in, among other things: an increase in the FHLBanks' cost of funding and regulatory compliance; a change in membership or permissible business activities; additional capital and liquidity requirements; additional contributions under Affordable Housing Programs or Community Investment Cash Advance Programs; reduced demand for advances or limitations on advances made to FHLBank members (including whether a member meets required tangible capital levels to access advances); or a change in the size, scope, or nature of the FHLBanks' lending, investment, or mortgage financing activities.
+New or modified legislation enacted by Congress or changes in the statutory or regulatory requirements applied or imposed by the FHFA or other financial services regulators could result in, among other things: an increase in the FHLBanks' cost of funding and regulatory compliance; a change in membership or permissible business activities; additional capital and liquidity requirements; reduced demand for advances or limitations on advances made to FHLBank members (including whether a member meets required tangible capital levels to access advances); or a change in the size, scope, or nature of the FHLBanks' lending, investment, or mortgage financing activities.